koopjs/koop-serverless-example/README.md

 ### Deploy

-Deploy the Lambda function and the API in one command:
+Deploy Lambda functions and APIs with one command:

 ```
 npm run deploy